edimoldovan/edimoldovan/README.md

 ### Hi there 👋

-📫 How to reach me: eduardmoldovan.com and @edimoldovan
+📫 You can reach me on Twitter [@edimoldovan](https://twitter.com/edimoldovan) eduardmoldovan.com and

 <!--
 **edimoldovan/edimoldovan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.